dkriegner/xrayutilities/README.txt

 those packages.
 On Microsoft Windows refer to the Documentation for the easiest way of the installation (Python(x,y) or WinPython).

-On Microsoft Windows it might be necessary to manually specify the C compiler used for building the extension modules using

-  $> python setup.py build -c mingw32

-before the installation can be performed as described above.

 Python-2.7 and Python-3.X compatibility
 =======================================